naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena: I hope I'm popular!

-Arrietty: And not just you three either, myself and another character are on this year's roster too.
+Arrietty Happy: And not just you three either, myself and another character are on this year's roster too.
 So I've gotten art as well!

 Nadine Confused: Another character?
 Who is it?